Electromotive interference in a mechanically oscillating superconductor: generalized Josephson relations and self-sustained oscillations of a torsional SQUID

-In the situation depicted in Fig.\ref{FIG_circuit}.$b$, this gauge covariant phase fails to describe the passage from the circuit at rest to the moving bar.
-Indeed, $\gamma $ is the gauge covariant phase for circuits at rest.
-From general properties of quantum mechanics, the displacement of a particle in space imposes to add phase factors to the wave function.
-For a massive particle associated with this wave function, the two possible phase factors correspond to the energy correction $e^{\mathbf{i}Et/\hslash }\sim e^{ \mathbf{i}mv^{2}t/2\hslash }$ due to the kinetic energy the particle acquires under displacement ; and the displacement operator of the wave function $e^{\mathbf{i}px/\hslash }\sim e^{\mathbf{i}mvx/\hslash }$.
-We thus see from these simple arguments that a full covariant phase may include some velocity dependencies.
+In any situation when part of the circuitry is moving, this gauge covariant phase fails to describe the passage from the circuit at rest to the moving part, possibly destroying the phase continuity all along the circuit.
+From general properties of quantum mechanics, the displacement of a particle generates specific phase factors.
+For a massive particle, there are two possible phase factors which can be added to the displaced wave-function.
+They correspond to the energy correction $e^{\mathbf{i}Et/\hslash}\sim e^{\mathbf{i}mv^{2}t/2\hslash}$ due to the kinetic energy the particle acquires under displacement and responsible for time dependent interference effects ; and the displacement operator of the wave function $e^{\mathbf{i}px/\hslash}\sim e^{\mathbf{i}mvx/\hslash}$ responsible for position dependent interferences.